-- serve only the parking garage are not required to be enclosed.

-2. Stairways serving outdoor facilities where all portions of the - means of egress are essentially open to the outside are not required to be enclosed. - 8.
-Exit access stairways serving stages, platforms, and technical production areas in accordance with Sections 410.6.2 and 410.6.3 are not required to be enclosed. - Stairways are permitted to be open between the balcony. gallery, or press box and the main assembly floor in occupancies such as theaters, places of religious worship. - 10.
-M. Group I-3 occupancies, exit access stairways constructed in accordance with Section 408.5 are not required to be enclosed.
+- 6. Exit access stairways and ramps in open parking garages that serve only the parking garage are not required to be enclosed. - 7.
+Stairways serving outdoor facilities where all portions of the means of egress are essentially open to the outside are not required to be enclosed. - 8.
+Exit access stairways serving stages, platforms, and technical production areas in accordance with Sections 410.6.2 and 410.6.3 are not required to be enclosed. - 9.
+Stairways are permitted to be open between the balcony, gallery, or press box and the main assembly floor in - occupancies such as theaters, places of religious worship, auditoriums, and sports facilities. - 10.
+In Group I-3 occupancies, exit access stairways constructed in accordance with Section 408.5 are not required to be enclosed.